KyleRego/KyleRego.github.io/collections/_posts/2022-12-31-how-to-write-anki-add-ons.markdown

 I recommend reading the first 200 pages or so of [Python Crash Course, 2nd Edition](https://www.amazon.com/Python-Crash-Course-2nd-Edition/dp/1593279280) to learn Python and [Create GUI Applications with Python & PyQt5](https://leanpub.com/create-simple-gui-applications) if you want to read a book about PyQt too.

 You should also refer to the official documentation of Python, PyQt, and Qt.
 Since Qt is a C++ library and not Python, it may take some time to understand how to read its documentation, even once you have a solid grasp of Python.
-I will explain some of the differences to keep in mind when reading the Qt docs with examples later.
+I will explain some of the things to keep in mind when reading the Qt docs with the examples later.

 You should also read the [official documentation about writing Anki add-ons](https://addon-docs.ankiweb.net/) which has the most up-to-date information on this topic.